List of Atomwaffen Division members in the United States who faced criminal charges: "Operation Erste Säule" ("Operation First Pillar")

 On February 26, 2020, the FBI Joint Terrorism Task Force arrested five senior members of Atomwaffen in a large operation spanning multiple states.
 It was claimed that they planned a coordinated operation, called "Operation Erste Säule" ("Operation First Pillar"), to terrorize members of the media.
 During the arrests knives, firearms and body armor were also confiscated.
 Arrested were John Cameron Denton of Montgomery, Texas, 26, Johnny Garza of Queen Creek, Arizona, 20, Cameron Shea of Redmond, Washington, 24, Taylor Parker-Dipeppe of Spring Hill, Florida, 20 and Kaleb Cole of Montgomery, Texas, 24.
 The group is charged in connection to a campaign of intimidation against journalists and activists who had tried to expose the group.
 The members would allegedly visit the apartments of their victims with their faces covered, deface their houses and intimidate them with death threats, including threatening to burn their houses down.
 Several of the victims moved or went into hiding out of fear for their lives.
 An investigative reporter, Chris Ingalls with KING-TV in Seattle, moved his family out of their home and told "I'll be looking over my shoulder for a long time".
 Another victim, Mala Blomquist, an editor for Arizona Jewish Life told she was traumatized by the ordeal and no longer leaves the house alone.

 In addition to these charges, Kaleb Cole had an arrest warrant for violating his Extreme Risk Protection Order when he was caught in a car containing assault rifles and a large amount of ammunition with Aiden Bruce-Umbaugh in November 2019.
-Denton had also called in a large amount of death and bomb threats against journalists, politicians, predominantly African-American churches and even a member of the cabinet.
+Denton had also called in a large amount of swatting calls and bomb and death threats against journalists, politicians, predominantly African-American churches and even a member of the cabinet.
 According to the court documents the calls by Denton impacted 134 different law enforcement agencies.
 Federal prosecutors also allege Denton possessed child pornography of an underage girl who was sexually involved with the members of the group.
-Denton plead guilty to conspiring to transmit threats and Shea plead guilty to federal conspiracy and hate crime charge.
-Cole was sentenced to seven years, Garza was sentenced to 16 months, Denton 41 months, Shea to 36 months and Parker-Dipeppe received no prison time.
+Denton pled guilty to conspiring to transmit threats and Shea plead guilty to federal conspiracy and hate crime charge.
+Cole was sentenced to seven years, Garza was sentenced to 16 months, Denton to 41 months, and Shea to 36 months.
+Parker-Dipeppe received no prison time.